Community Links

 2019's Fringe40 carnival was a particularly lavish affair.
 The float was our biggest to date and was a joint project with Buxton International Festival.
 Working with Babbling Vagabonds theatre company, the Fringe and Festival organised workshops in schools resulting in giant puppets on a Carnival of the Animals theme.
 The float won first prize in its category.
 We are currently looking at ways to involve the community further in our carnival float.

-The Fringe also has a positive relationship with The University of Derby Buxton, from 2011 onwards appearing at its student open days and also helping marketing students with a project about the Fringe.
+During a long period of sponsorship of the Fringe by the University of Derby Buxton, the Fringe worked closely with the university appearing at its student open days and also helping marketing students with a project about the Fringe.
 The Fringe has also benefited from collaborations with students at the University of Derby to produce designs for our Fringe programme cover.

 In 2011-12 we forged a new relationship with the housing association Adullam and have managed to enable service users to see some Fringe shows for free.
 In that first year around 17 people saw nine different shows ranging from a military tattoo to Shakespeare.
 One user, Adrian, wrote of his attendance at a show at Underground Venues: "Piff the Magic Dragon had me laughing all the way through.
 I didn't know magic could be so funny.
 I even got to stroke Mr Piffles the Chihuahua."
 Piff has since become an internet sensation following his appearance on America's Got Talent.